xiangjuner/EE-note/README.md

 ### Running on lxplus
 The most common FAQ I get is why atlaslatex does not just compile "out of the box"?
-If you are running on lxplus for it to work, you MUST set your PATH correctly as follows.
+If you are running on `lxplus` for it to work, you MUST set your PATH correctly as follows:

+	export PATH=/afs/cern.ch/sw/XML/TL2016/bin/x86_64-linux:$PATH

+in order to use TeX Live 2016.
-Note that this will export the texlive 2016 version, which is the same as used in the Physics Office Continuous Integration :
+TeX Live 2016 is the current version used in the Physics Office Continuous Integration.

-	export PATH=/afs/cern.ch/sw/XML/texlive/2016/bin/x86_64-linux:$PATH

 A users guide to the templates can be found in `doc/atlas_latex.pdf`.
 You can produce this document yourself (and thus test that your LaTeX setup is working)